SickHub/docker-cups-airprint/README.md

 ## Simple AirPrint bridge for your local printers
 ### Purpose
 Run a container with CUPS and Avahi (mDNS/Bonjour) so that local printers on the network can be exposed via AirPrint to iOS/macOS devices.

 ### Requirements
-* the container must have its own, dedicated IP so it does not interfere with other services listen on the ports required (macOS: already runs CUPS and mdns, Linux: mostly also already runs CUPS)
+* the container must (really, really should) have its own, dedicated IP so it does not interfere with other services listen on the ports required (macOS: already runs CUPS and mdns, Linux: mostly also already runs CUPS and/or Avahi)

+#### Hints
+* a shared Windows printer must be accessible by anonymous users (without login) or you must provide a username and password whithin its device URI (`smb://user:pass@host/printer`)

 ### Create a container
 Create a virtual network bridge to your local network so that a docker container can have its own IP on your subnet.
 ```shell script
 eth=<network interface> # eth0